Skip to main content

 nono run --allow-cwd --network-profile claude-code \

---proxy-credential openai --proxy-credential anthropic -- my-agent
+--credential openai --credential anthropic -- my-agent

 The proxy sets OPENAI_BASE_URL, ANTHROPIC_BASE_URL, etc. in the child environment so SDKs route through the proxy automatically.
 Custom credentials can be defined in profiles for APIs not covered by the built-in services: